xor-function/fathomless/README.md

 # fathomless

+A collection of tools personalized for red teams but also useful for pen testers.

+Tools:
+* Modified linux disto that is effective on Win 7 partitions and pre UEFI Systems.
+* Custom HTTPS capable C2 server written in Perl and powershell reverse shells the "async-client and variants".
+* Simple Windows script obfuscator for AV evasion.

 #### async-shell-handler

 Provides a prototype C&C web server along with an asynchronous powershell client, and a basic command interface.